Acupressure Points for Sinusitis

-Yintang can be used to treat sinus congestion.
+Yintang can be used to relieve sinus congestion.
 It is located between the inner edges of the eyebrows.
-Press it lightly with your forefinger and massage in a small circle.
+Press it lightly with your forefinger and applying pressure using small circular motions.
 Then, start with your forefinger right above the bridge of the nose and stroke upward towards the forehead.

-Hegu can be used to relieve headaches and stress due to sinusitis.
+Hegu can be used to reduce headaches and stress due to sinusitis.
 It is located on the highest spot of the muscle when the thumb and forefinger are brought close together.
 Use your thumb and apply pressure or you can do circular motion with thumb.
 This procedure should have been repeated for the other hand.
-There is a device called Aculief.
-It applies constant pressure to the Hegu point.

 Quchi can be used in relieving allergies and sinus disorders.
 It is located on the side of the elbow, on the outer side of the arm.
 Use your thumb and apply pressure or you can do circular motion with thumb.
 This procedure should have been repeated for the other arm.